xsmh/qin-doov-hacking/README.md

 1. Unplug the cable.
 2. Hold power button for 30-60 seconds.

 If this doesn't work, your device is probably stuck in BROM mode.
 You will need to disassemble the device and physically unplug the battery.
+Or you can just wait until the battery drains itself, but that will probably take a while.
 1. Unplug the battery for 2 minutes.
 2. Hold the power button for 30 seconds.
 3. Replug the battery and hold the power button to turn on the device.